-- ♦ Dollar value of agricultural products exported from Virginia - " Attract new and support the expansion of existing agriculture and forestry processing/value-added facilities using Virginia-grown products.
+- Economic value (in billions) of products inspected, graded and certified by the Virginia Department of Agriculture and Consumer Services. - " Attract new and support the expansion of existing agriculture and forestry processing/value-added facilities using Virginia-grown products.

 Implementation of the Governor's Agriculture and Forestry Industries Development Fund.